GraphWalker/graphwalker.github.io/content/docs/make_quick_web_test.md

 %> mvn org.graphwalker:graphwalker-maven-plugin:3.0.0-RC1:test
 ~~~

 So we made a test run.
-But nothing really happend...
+But nothing really happened...
 So we need to add Selenium to the soup.
 Add
 ~~~
 <dependency>
   <groupId>org.seleniumhq.selenium</groupId>